Flooring advice

 Before you set your heart on a new floor, it's a good idea to measure your room so you know what your budget will allow.
 Flooring is generally sold in meters squared (m2) so you need to measure your room in this way to know how much you will need.

 Below is the guide for real wood, luxury vinyl and laminate floors.
-If you’re looking to measure your room in preparation for ordering your new carpet or sheet vinyl, please refer to our handy guide.

 How to calculate the area of a rectangle